JoviMetzger/42Project-Inception/README.md

 &emsp;&emsp;Nginx acts as a reverse proxy that handles web traffic and directs it to the WordPress service. <br>
 &emsp;&emsp;`wordpress:` <br>
 &emsp;&emsp;This service defines a WordPress container *(the application)*. <br>
-&emsp;&emsp;It will run the actual WordPress site, and it depends on the MariaDB database for data storage. <br> <br>
+&emsp;&emsp;It will run the actual WordPress site, and it depends on the MariaDB for data storage. <br> <br>

 **#️⃣4.
 Services Section** <br>
 For each component, you define a service. <br>